lendoo73/Challenge-Project-of-CodeCademy/python/Build_Chatbots_with_Python/Retrieval_Based_Chatbots/Word_Embeddings/Vectors/README.md

 The x-axis is the number of letters, and the y-axis is the number of vowels.

 <img alt="two dimensional vector" src="vectors-two-dimensions.webp" width="400" height="400" />
+## Any number of dimensions
+We are able to have vectors in any number of dimensions.
+Even 1,000!

+Vectors help us summarize information about an object using numbers.
+Then, using the number representation, we can make comparisons between the vector representations of different objects!

+This idea is central to how word embeddings map words into vectors.

+We can easily represent vectors in Python using NumPy arrays.